SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: SharpNet

 and therefore

-Using the example illustrated in Figure~\ref{fig:JumpEdge}, we see that the sign of $D\partial\Phi$ is governed by whether $\Phi$ is locally convex or concave.
-When $\Phi$ is locally concave, $D\partial\Phi$ is positive, whereas when $\Phi$ is locally convex, $D\partial\Phi$ becomes negative.
+Using the example in Figure~\ref{fig:JumpEdge}, we see that the sign of $D\partial\Phi$ is determined by whether $\Phi$ is locally convex or locally concave.
+When $\Phi$ is locally concave, $D\partial\Phi$ is positive; when $\Phi$ is locally convex, $D\partial\Phi$ is negative.

-Even when the local shape remains either concave or convex—so the sign of $D\partial\Phi$ does not change—the magnitude of $D\partial\Phi$ can still exhibit abrupt jumps at junctions, as illustrated in Figure~\ref{fig:JumpVal3d (jump_rect)}.
-On the other hand, at the corners of a 3D model, the sharp concave and convex edges can meet, resulting in the intersection of the convex and concave SDFs, causing a sign change in $D\partial\Phi$, as depicted in Figure~\ref{fig:JumpVal3d (feature meet)}.
-At these locations, $D\partial\Phi$ is discontinuous.
+Even when the local shape remains either concave or convex, so that the sign of $D\partial\Phi$ does not change, its magnitude can still jump abruptly at junctions, as illustrated in Figure~\ref{fig:JumpVal3d}(\subref{fig:JumpVal3d (jump_rect)}).
+At corners of a 3D model, concave and convex sharp edges may meet, causing the convex and concave SDF behaviors to intersect and thereby producing a sign change in $D\partial\Phi$, as shown in Figure~\ref{fig:JumpVal3d}(\subref{fig:JumpVal3d (feature meet)}).
+At such locations, $D\partial\Phi$ is discontinuous itself.